 - Monte Argentario: only half an hour from Fontanile lies the Monte Argentario, a peninsula connected with the mainland by three dams.
 The Monte Argentario is known for its fine coastline, rich mediterranean vegetation and the two jet set harbours Porto Ercole and Porto Santo Stefano.

 - The Tarot-Garden of Niki de Saint-Phalle: on one of the hills not far from Fontanili the famous french artist hs built her „Jardin des Tarots“, twenty two giant sculptures inspired by the figures of the magic tarot cards.
 Children love it!

-- Sovana, Sorano and Pitigliano are three towns standing close to each other.
-Sovana is often considered the most interesting spot of southern Tuscany, boasting a magnificent Etruscan necropolis and 2 remarkable Romanic churches.
-Pitigliano is a medieval town with a dramatic location, interestingly enough with a Ghetto, a Jewish quarter.
-It is also known for the white wine produced here, Bianco di Pitigliano.
-The Medieval old town of Sorano was first established as an Etruscan centre in the middle of the “land of tuff” (a cooled lava stone) spreading at the foot of the 14th century Orsini Castle.
+- Sovana, Sorano and Pitigliano are three towns at 1 h drive.
+Sovana boasts a magnificent Etruscan necropolis and 2 remarkable Romanic churches.
+Pitigliano is a medieval town high up on a crest, with a Jewish community dating back to the 16th c.
+It is also known for the white wine Bianco di Pitigliano.
+The Medieval town of Sorano spreads at the foot of the 14th century Orsini Castle.

 GUEST REVIEWS, Villa Fontanili-Leccio, Fontanili

 - Pescia Romana, the village 4 km - 5 min